PatrickScholar/PatrickScholar/README.md

 # Hi, Patrick Scholar here!

 ## **About Me**
-- Computer Vision Developer
-- Windows Application Developer
-- Numerical Computation Developer
+- A dedicated software developer,
+- with a strong foundation in numerical computation and
+- expertise in computer vision and windows application development

 ## **Speciality**
+I enjoy tackling projects that involve;
+- image and video processing (extract valuable insights from visual data)
-- Visual and Audio Signal Processing
+- Audio signal processing
-- Windows application development
+- Translating physics and mathematical models into code

-## **Languages**
+## **Programming Languages**
 - C
 - Octave

 ## **Developer Tools**
-- GNU compiler
+Tools I use in my development cycle:
-- make
+- GNU compiler, make
-- MSVC
-- Visual Studio
-- Visual Studio Code
+- MSVC, Visual Studio
-- Git
-- GitHub
+- Git, GitHub

 ## **Connect with Me**
 - Feel free to drop me an email: ssegawapatrick994@gmail.com